About Dental Bridges

 Adapting proper dental care habits can help add longevity not only to your dental bridges but also to your surrounding natural teeth.
 It is common for food to become lodged beneath or beside bridges, which can cause plaque build-up and tooth decay.
 In severe cases of unaddressed plaque, the decay can actually cause the bridge to fail.
 In addition to regularly brushing and flossing your natural teeth, dental bridges require daily care as well including:

-Flossing between the natural teeth and the bridge
+- Flossing between the natural tooth and the bridge

 Additionally, avoiding chewy or tough foods such as nut shells and hard candy can also help preserve the integrity of your dental bridge.
 Although dental bridges are not as strong as natural teeth, they can last decades with proper maintenance and care.